estadistika/estadistika.github.io/_posts/2018-10-14-Introduction-to-Bayesian-Linear-Regression.md

 <div id="r-3" class="tabcontent-3" style="display: none;">
   <script src="https://gist.github.com/alstat/5defe8880d40bdbf35ae36688bbcf98a.js"></script>
 </div>
-Finally, we plot the fitted lines whose weights are samples from the <i>a posteriori</i>.
-The red line in the plot below is the maximum <i>a posteriori</i> (MAP) of the parameter of interest.
+Finally, plot the fitted lines whose weights are samples from the <i>a posteriori</i>.
+The red line in the plot below is the Maximum <i>A Posteriori</i> (MAP) of the parameter of interest.
+Note that, however, the code provided for the animated plot below is Julia.
+Python and R users can use <a href="https://matplotlib.org/index.html" target="_blank">matplotlib.pyplot</a> (Julia's Plots backend) and <a href="https://github.com/thomasp85/gganimate" target="_blank">gganimate</a>, respectively.
 <script src="https://gist.github.com/alstat/023ff855025d0da2fa50b7923b834fd8.js"></script>
 <img src="https://raw.githubusercontent.com/estadistika/assets/master/imgs/2018-10-10-p1-c.gif?sanitize=true">

 ### End Note
+There are many libraries available for Bayesian modeling, for Julia we have: <a href="https://github.com/JuliaStats/Klara.jl" target="_blank">Klara.jl</a>, <a href="https://github.com/brian-j-smith/Mamba.jl" target="_blank">Mamba.jl</a>, <a href="https://github.com/goedman/Stan.jl" target="_blank">Stan.jl</a>, <a href="https://github.com/TuringLang/Turing.jl" target="_blank">Turing.jl</a> and <a href="https://juliaobserver.com/categories/Bayesian" target="_blank">more related</a>;
+for Python, my favorite is <a href="https://docs.pymc.io/" target="_blank">PyMC3</a>; and for R, I prefer <a href="http://mc-stan.org/users/interfaces/rstan" target="_blank">RStan</a>.
+I will write about these packages in my future articles.

-This has been a good exercise on my part, and I found Julia to be quite easy to use as tool for statistical problems.
+As always, coding from scratch is a good exercise and it helps you appreciate the math, especially when your code works.
+Further, I found Julia to be quite easy to use as a tool for statistical problems.
+In fact, Julia's linear algebra API is very close to the mathematical formulae above, given that it supports unicode as well.

 ### References
 * Bayes, T. (1763).
 An essay towards solving a problem in the doctrine of chances. *Philosophical Transactions*, 53, 370-418.
 URL: http://www.jstor.org/stable/105741